The hot springs inn that an elderly couple runs was not attractive to me.

 The nearest national park to Los Angeles is famous for the rock-climbing.

-The rounded rocks are considered to derive from volcanic rocks eroded by groundwater, which implies rich water resources (including hot springs) underground.
+The rounded rocks are considered to derive from volcanic rocks eroded by the groundwater, which implies rich water resources (including hot springs) underground.

 An elderly couple gave me a grand tour.